ChalmersGU-data-structure-courses/dsabook/src/A04-sets-and-maps.md

 -   *Database lookup:* Given a list of people, find the person with a given *personnummer*.
--   *Search engine:* Given a collection of documents (e.g. web pages), find all web pages containing a given word.
+-   *Search engine:* Given a collection of documents (e.g. web pages), find all documents containing a given word.
--   *Between X and Y:* Given a list of all Swedish towns and their populations, find the towns whose population is between 1,000 and 2,000.
+-   *Between X and Y:* Given a list of all Swedish towns and their populations, find the towns whose population is between 5,000 and 10,000.

 All of these problems can be solved using two ADTs, the *set* and the *map*.
 Both ADTs can be used to maintain a collection of *records*.
 They